Eric Johnson (Texas politician): Texas Legislature

 Johnson was sworn in as a member of the Texas House of Representatives on April 20, 2010, filling the vacant seat he won in a special election.
 Prior to the special election, Johnson defeated the longtime incumbent state representative, who was under federal indictment at the time related to corruption and abuse of office charges, in the 2010 Democratic Primary with 75 percent of the vote.
 Johnson was reelected in the November elections of 2010, 2012, 2014, 2016, and 2018.

 Johnson founded and served as the chairman of the Young Texans Legislative Caucus (YTLC), which focuses on transportation, education, water, infrastructure, and other issues of interest to younger Texans.
 YTLC is open to Texas state representatives who are either under the age of 40 or represent a district that has a population under 40 that is greater than the state average of 58%.
 He served as the vice chairman of both the House natural resources committee and the House general investigating and ethics committee, and was the only member of the 83rd Texas legislature to serve as vice chairman of two standing house committees.
 Johnson also served on the House elections committee, the House select committee on transparency in state agency operations, and the Joint House and Senate committee on higher education governance, excellence and transparency.
 He has previously served on the House committees on appropriations, higher education, and the interim committee on manufacturing.

+In October 2017, Johnson filed a request to remove a plaque from the Texas State Capitol that was placed by the Children of the Confederacy in 1959.
+The State Preservation Board of Texas unanimously voted in support of removing a plaque, which depicted the Children of the Confederacy Creed, from the capitol building in 2019.

 Upon becoming mayor of Dallas, Johnson vacated his 100th House District seat, and his successor was determined in a special election.